jagregory/abrash-zen-of-asm/src/chapter-07.md

 20 bits are needed to address 1 Mb of memory, and every one of the one-million-plus memory addresses the 8088 can handle can indeed be expressed as a 20-bit number.
 However, programs do *not* address memory with 20-bit addresses.
 There's a good reason for that: 20-bit addresses would be most impractical.
 For one thing, the 8088's registers are only 16 bits in size, so they couldn't be used to point to 20-bit addresses.
 For another, three rather than two bytes would be needed to store each address loaded by a program, making for bloated code.
 In general, the 8088 just wasn't designed to handle straight 20-bit addresses.

 (You may well ask why the 8088 wasn't designed better.
-"Better" is a slippery term, and the 8088 certainly has been successful...nonetheless, that's a good question, which I'll answer in Chapter 8.
+"Better" is a slippery term, and the 8088 certainly has been successful... nonetheless, that's a good question, which I'll answer in Chapter 8.
 A hint: much of the 8088's architecture is derived from the 8080, which could only address 64 Kb in all.
 The 8088 strongly reflects long-ago microcomputer technology, not least in its limitation to 1 Mb in total.)

 Well, if the PC doesn't use straight 20-bit addresses, what does it use?
 It uses paired segments and offsets, which together form an address denoted as segment:offset.
 For example, the address 23F0:1512 is the address composed of the segment value 23F0 hex and the offset value 1512 hex.
 (I'll always show segment:offset pairs in hexadecimal, which is by far the easiest numbering scheme for memory addressing.)
 Both segments and offsets are 16-bit values.